 5.01 Encouraging Consumers' Access to Appropriate Care.
-Contractor is encouraged to assist Enrollees in selecting a Primary Care Provider (PCP), Federally Qualified Health Center (FQHC) or a Patient-Centered Medical Home (PCMH) within sixty (60) days of enrollment.
-In the event the Enrollee does not select a PCP, FQHC or a PCMH, Contractor may auto-assign the enrollee to a PCP, FQHC or a PCMH and the assignment shall be communicated to the Plan Enrollee.
-Nothing in this section shall be construed to prohibit Contractor from assigning an Enrollee to a PCP, FQHC or a PCMH prior to the expiration of the sixty (60) day self-selection period.
-In the event of an auto-assignment, Contractor shall use commercially reasonable efforts to make assignment to a participating provider consistent with an Enrollee's stated gender, language, ethnic and cultural preferences, and will consider geographic accessibility and existing family member assignment or prior provider assignment.
+Contractor is encouraged to assist Enrollees in selecting a primary care dentist or Federally Qualified Health Center that provides dental care within sixty (60) days of enrollment.
+In the event the Enrollee does not select a primary care dentist within the allotted timeframe, Contractor may auto-assign the enrollee to a primary care dentist and the assignment shall be communicated to the Plan Enrollee.
+In the event of an auto-assignment, Contractor shall use commercially reasonable efforts to make the primary care dentist assignment will be consistent with an Enrollee's stated gender, language, ethnic and cultural preferences, if known, and will-should consider geographic accessibility and existing family member assignment or prior provider assignment.